impactoss/impactoss.org/pages/impactoss/support.md

 ---
 title: Support for IMPACT OSS
-teaser: "Check out the IMPACT OSS documentation and learn about the services we offer to support IMPACT OSS"
+teaser: "Explore the documentation and learn about the services we offer to support IMPACT OSS"
 permalink: "/impactoss/support/"
 header_image: header-pattern.jpg
 header_title: Support